Vanitas: Etymology

 The word vanitas comes from Latin and means vanity.
 In this context, vanity means pointlessness, or futility, not to be confused with the other definition of vanity.
 Vanity is referenced in the Hebrew Bible in Ecclesiastes 1:2, "Vanity of Vanities, saith the preacher, all is vanity".
 In some versions vanity is translated as "meaningless" to avoid the confusion with the other definition of vanity, that being inflated pride in oneself or one's appearance.
 The message is that human action is temporary and faith is forever.
 Memento mori is a similar theme which when translated from Latin means, "remember that you will die."

 History

+Vanitas by Bartholomaeus Bruyn the Elder (1524) with the text "Omnia morte cadunt, mors ultima linia rerum".

 A group of painters in Leiden began to produce vanitas paintings in the beginning of the 16th century and they continued into the 17th century.
 Vanitas art is an allegorical art representing a higher ideal or containing hidden meanings.
 Vanitas are formulaic and use literary and traditional symbols to convey mortality.
 Vanitas often have a message that is rooted in religion or the Christian Bible.

 In the 17th century, the vanitas genre was popular among Dutch painters.
 The paintings often have symbolic imagery which attempts to convey the message that all people die, encouraging the viewer to think about the futility of earthly pursuits.
 The well-known Spanish vanitas refer to Spain's rulers and the politics of Spain.
 It was popular to include skulls in vanitas paintings as a symbol of the ephemeral nature of life.